arduino-libraries/ArduinoBLE/docs/readme.md

 ## Services, characteristics, and UUIDs

 A Bluetooth® Low Energy peripheral will provide **services**, which in turn provide **characteristics**.
-You can define your own services, or use [standard services](https://developer.bluetooth.org/gatt/services/Pages/ServicesHome.aspx).
+You can define your own services, or use standard services (see section 3.4 in the [Assigned Numbers document](https://www.bluetooth.com/specifications/assigned-numbers/)).

 Services are identified by unique numbers known as UUIDs.
 You know about UUIDs from other contexts.
 Standard services have a 16-bit UUID and custom services have a 128-bit UUID.
 The ability to define services and characteristics depends on the radio you're using and its firmware.